-Pet insurance plans can be divided into two broad categories: lifetime and non lifetime policies.
-And it’s important to understand the difference or you could end up with a poorly pooch and a big vet’s bill.
+Pet insurance plans can be divided into two broad categories: lifetime and non-lifetime policies.

-Lifetime pet insurance is usually the most expensive because it offers the most comprehensive protection.
+Lifetime pet insurance is usually the most expensive level of cover because it offers the most comprehensive protection.

 In other words, if the vet’s bills one year came to £6,500 you would be covered by the policy.
 But if the bill for the year came in at £8,000, you would have to pay £1,000 out of your own pocket.

 At the end of the year, assuming you renewed the cover, the dog would continue to be insured for arthritis, with the limit on what you could claim being reset to £7,000.

 This can be a big advantage of lifetime policies as treatment can continue across the policy years, rather than stopping as it would at the end of a single, 12-month policy.

 The limit also applies to ‘each condition’.
 So if your pet was unfortunate enough to contract both arthritis and diabetes in the same year, you could claim up to £7,000 (in this example) for the treatment of each condition.